-Continue reading “Holy Family – Homily (Msgr.
-LoPinto)”Author: St. Charles Borromeo
+Continue reading “3rd Sunday of Lent – Homily (Fr.
+Smith)”Author: St. Charles Borromeo

 - 9 AM EST – Morning Mass – In Person at the Church, not live streamed.

-- 11:15 AM EST Community Christmas Mass In Person at the Church and also streamed online and available for playback.
+- 11:15 AM EST – Community Mass – In Person at the Church and also streamed online and available for playback.

 Instructions to view the Mass are available here.
 You can also watch the video via YouTube Live in the window above.

-- Tickets/Reservations are not required to attend Christmas Mass in person.
-Please follow the instructions of the ushers, and observe all of the posted health precautions so that we can continue to worship together safely.
+- Please follow the instructions of the ushers, and observe all of the posted health precautions so that we can continue to worship together safely.

 - Hymnals, bulletins, and other handouts will not be available at the church.
 Please download on your phone or tablet, or bring your own missal.